hughperkins/coriander/README.md

 ### Device-side

-Lets say we have the following cuda file [examples/testcudakernel1.cu](examples/testcudakernel1.cu)
+Lets say we have the following cuda file [examples/testcudakernel1.cu](examples/testcudakernel1.cu):

-Compiled into LLVM IR, this looks like: [examples/generated/testcudakernel1.ll](examples/generated/testcudakernel1.ll)
+- using `clang`, we can can compile into LLVM IR: [examples/generated/testcudakernel1.ll](examples/generated/testcudakernel1.ll)

-Then, using [src/ir-to-opencl.cpp](src/ir-to-opencl.cpp), we can convert this into OpenCL, giving [examples/generated/testcudakernel1.cl](examples/generated/testcudakernel1.cl)
+- using [src/ir-to-opencl.cpp](src/ir-to-opencl.cpp), we can write this out as OpenCL: [examples/generated/testcudakernel1.cl](examples/generated/testcudakernel1.cl)

-It's not very beautiful OpenCL, but it's OpenCL.
-Standard, compilable, portable.

 ### Host-side

-Using the same example file as above, ie [examples/testcudakernel1.cu](examples/testcudakernel1.cu)
+Using the same example file as above, ie [examples/testcudakernel1.cu](examples/testcudakernel1.cu) :

-The host-side LLVM IR, output from `clang`, is [examples/generated/testcudakernel1-host.ll](examples/generated/testcudakernel1-host.ll)
+- The host-side LLVM IR, output from `clang`, is [examples/generated/testcudakernel1-host.ll](examples/generated/testcudakernel1-host.ll)

-After running [src/patch-hostside.cpp](src/patch-hostside.cpp) against this IR, we get: [examples/generated/testcudakernel1-host2.ll](examples/generated/testcudakernel1-host2.ll)
+- After running [src/patch-hostside.cpp](src/patch-hostside.cpp), we get: [examples/generated/testcudakernel1-host2.ll](examples/generated/testcudakernel1-host2.ll)

-This can then be compiled to object code, doesnt need cuda any more, just needs clang, and OpenCL.
+The patched IR code can then be compiled to object code, doesnt need cuda any more, just needs clang, and OpenCL.

 ## Pre-requisites for build and demos